gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

 ## Conclusions and Future Directions

-In summary applying Mechanistic Interpretability techniques in real world problems is not straight forward, and many compromises and assumptions must be made.
-This work pretended to be a first approximation in using MI techniques in scenarios that more resemble the real world.
+In summary, applying Mechanistic Interpretability techniques to real-world problems is not straightforward, and many compromises and assumptions must be made.
+This work aims to be a first approximation in using MI techniques in scenarios that more closely resemble the real world.

-Even though some amount of progress has been made into attacking this problem, this investigation falls short to the goals of mechanistic interpretability.
+Although some progress has been made in addressing this problem, this investigation falls short of the goals of mechanistic interpretability.

-As a field in construction, it's my perception that still there's no consensus in the degree of proof that one should hold to state that something if ruled by a certain mechanism.
+As a developing field, I perceive that there is still no consensus on the level of proof required to assert that something is governed by a certain mechanism.

-While the empiric results are encouraging, (full elimination of the list ending behavior with just 5 edits), the results are not fully satisfactory.
+While the empirical results are encouraging (full elimination of the list-ending behavior with just five edits), the results are not entirely satisfactory.

-*Even though ablating some key features prevents the list ending behavior, other simple methods do it also like restricted sampling, or steering vectors.
-MI techniques like the those used in this investigation should be benchmarked against simple alternatives*
+*Even though ablating some key features prevents the list-ending behavior, other simple methods, such as restricted sampling or steering vectors, can achieve similar results.
+MI techniques like those used in this investigation should be benchmarked against these simpler alternatives.*

 **Future Work**

-There are many things that have been left out of this investigation and would be interesting as follow-up work.
+There are many aspects that have been left out of this investigation that would be interesting as follow-up work:

-- Benchmark of the different heuristics for selecting the layers (memory vs circuit faithfulness)
+- Benchmarking different heuristics for selecting layers (memory vs. circuit faithfulness)
-- Use the known technique for feature explanation in the dataset of interest
+- Applying known techniques for feature explanation to the dataset of interest
-- Use Transcoders and hierarchical attribution to obtain full linear circuits.[Open MOSS Hierarchical Attribution](https://arxiv.org/pdf/2405.13868)  [Related Post](https://gboxo.github.io/2024/09/29/Final-Project-Local-Circuits.html)
+- Using transcoders and hierarchical attribution to obtain full linear circuits.
+[Open MOSS Hierarchical Attribution](https://arxiv.org/pdf/2405.13868)  [Related Post](https://gboxo.github.io/2024/09/29/Final-Project-Local-Circuits.html)